Join an unstoppable community of monthly givers.

 — Edward Snowden

+Leave no hero behind.
 Make a donation today.
-100% of your donation will go to supporting these refugees, and helping them to establish new lives in Canada.
+100% of your money will go to supporting the last of these brave refugees, and helping him establish a new life in Canada.

 Our team of volunteers has been fighting since 2016 to prevent their deportation from Hong Kong and to compel Canada to expedite their relocation to safety.
-A recurring donation will help keep Ajith housed and fed in Hong Kong while he waits for his application to be processed.
-The six other Snowden Refugees have already arrived in Canada and are now permanent residents.
+Six of seven are safe in Canada, where they are now permanent residents.
+The seventh, Ajith, remains in Hong Kong where his life is at risk.

 Donate TodayMake a donation with cryptocurrency